dime-coin/core-docs/docs/reference/blockchain.md

 ### Supply

 Dimecoin's supply is inflationary until about the year 2346.
-As of the consensus updates in October 2023, the rate is set at about 1.4% for the first year, with a transitioning to a daily decay that results in an effective annual reduction of 8% in block rewards.
+As of the consensus updates in October 2023, the rate is set at about 1.4% for the first year, and transitioning to a daily decay that results in an effective annual reduction of 8% in block rewards.
 By 2348, the supply will approximately cap, adding an estimated 104,709,968,124.82 coins from December 2024 to 2346.
 These estimates may fluctuate due to changes in mining difficulty, daily block averages, and other variables.

 ### Treasury